reflectoring/reflectoring.github.io/content/blog/2023/2023-08-04-CICD-Deploying-Node.js-Application-EC2-instance.md

   Click on the `Launch instance` button.

 - Set up the instances and configure it to meet the needs of our application.
 Fill in the following information:
-  1. Name: `node-cicd-app`
+  1.  **Name:** `node-cicd-app`
-  2. Application and OS Images (Amazon Machine Image): `ubuntu`
+  2.  **Application and OS Images (Amazon Machine Image):** `ubuntu`
       {{% image alt="ec2-name-os" src="images/posts/cicd-aws-nodejs/ec2-name-os.png" %}}
-  3. Instance type: `t2.micro` (Free tier)
+  3.  **Instance type:** `t2.micro` (Free tier)
       {{% image alt="t2-aws-micro" src="images/posts/cicd-aws-nodejs/t2-aws-micro.png" %}}
-  4. Create Key Pair: `cicd-key`
+  4.  **Create Key Pair:** `cicd-key`
       {{% image alt="aws-pem-key" src="images/posts/cicd-aws-nodejs/aws-pem-key.png" %}}
       {{% image alt="aws-pem-key2" src="images/posts/cicd-aws-nodejs/aws-pem-key2.png" %}}

-Clicking on the **Create key pair** button.
+Click on the **Create key pair** button.
 AWS will generate and download a key pair `.pem` file into our computer.
 This key pair includes a public key for the EC2 instance and a private key to be kept locally.

 This key pair allows a secure SSH connection to our EC2 instance.
 SSH (Secure Shell) is a communication protocol for remote server access and management.
 The private key ensures encrypted authentication, enhancing security compared to password-based access, and preventing unauthorized entry.

 Remember to keep the private key safe and not share it with others, as it grants access to the EC2 instance.

-- Next, click on the **Launch instance** button to create our EC2 virtual machines, or instances.
+- Next, click on the **Launch instance** button to create our EC2 virtual machine.
   {{% image alt="ec2-instance-launch" src="images/posts/cicd-aws-nodejs/ec2-instance-launch.png" %}}

 * Next, we need to configure our security groups.
-Security groups is essential to control inbound traffic to our EC2 instance.
+Security groups are essential to control inbound traffic to our EC2 instance.
 Security groups act as virtual firewalls, allowing us to specify which ports and protocols are accessible to our instances from different sources (e.g., specific IP addresses, ranges, or the internet).

-To set up a security group for our instances.
+To set up a security group for our instance:

 1. Select the newly created instance for which you want to configure the security group.
 2. In the tabs below, click **Security**.
 Then click on the **Security groups** link associated with the instance.
-{{% image alt="security-group" src="images/posts/cicd-aws-nodejs/security-group.png" %}} 3.
-In the **Inbound rules** tab of the security group, click on **Edit inbound rules**
+{{% image alt="security-group" src="images/posts/cicd-aws-nodejs/security-group.png" %}}
+3. In the **Inbound rules** tab of the security group, click on **Edit inbound rules**
-{{% image alt="security-group2" src="images/posts/cicd-aws-nodejs/security-group2.png" %}} 4.
-Add new security rules by specifying the protocol, port range, and source to allow inbound traffic on the necessary ports.
+{{% image alt="security-group2" src="images/posts/cicd-aws-nodejs/security-group2.png" %}}
+4. Add new security rules by specifying the protocol, port range, and source to allow inbound traffic on the necessary ports.
 Click on the **Save rules** button to save the security group.
 {{% image alt="security-group3" src="images/posts/cicd-aws-nodejs/security-group3.png" %}}

 Above, we set up a Custom TCP security group rule for port `3000`, allowing access from `anywhere`.
 This restricts inbound traffic to the necessary connections, enhancing application security against unauthorized access and potential threats.

 Next, we'll create a GitHub action workflow outlining the CI/CD steps to be executed when changes are pushed to our GitHub repository.

-## Create a Node.Js Github Actions Workflow.
+## Create a Node.Js Github Actions Workflow
-Git Actions workflow automatically triggers necessary deployment steps on new code pushes or changes.
+A GitHub Actions workflow automatically triggers necessary deployment steps on new code pushes or changes.
 It executes tasks defined in the workflow configuration.
 GitHub logs the workflow progress for monitoring.

 In case of an error or failure, a red check mark appears in the logs, indicating an issue.
 Developers can review the log, fix the problem, and push changes to trigger a new workflow.
 A green check mark confirms a smooth workflow with successful tests and deployment.
 This visual feedback system ensures our codebase's health and verifies the application's functionality.

 GitHub offers pre-built workflow actions for common problems.
-For our article, we'll use the `Node.js pacakage` action, designed for Node.js projects.
+For our article, we'll use the "Publish Node.js package" template, designed for Node.js projects.
 With this action, we can easily install dependencies, run tests, and deploy our Node.js application with minimal configuration.

 To set up a workflow for our Node.js application, follow these steps: